Perinatal Depressive and Anxiety Disorders

 3. Anxiety during pregnancy: Although there is far less evidence examining the efficacy of treatment options for anxiety disorders during pregnancy, it is generally recommended that the first-line treatment for DSM-5–defined mild to moderate antenatal anxiety to be either individual or group CBT.
 CBT has a significant effect on reducing symptoms of antenatal anxiety when tested against controlled interventions (standardized mean difference [SMD], 0.63-0.71).
 Pregnant persons with mild anxiety may also benefit from low-intensity psychologic therapies (eg, facilitated self-help), mindfulness-based interventions, structured exercises with moderate intensity, and yoga-based interventions.
 Mobile applications aimed at delivering interventions to help alleviate antenatal anxiety do not appear to be useful to date.

 In the case of pregnant mothers exhibiting severe anxiety disorders or among those who are not responding to psychologic interventions and require rapid relief of symptoms, the following SSRIs may be considered: sertraline, citalopram, and escitalopram.
 In general, benzodiazepines are not a widely considered treatment option for mothers who have a mild to moderate anxiety disorder during pregnancy, but they are sometimes used.
 Pregnant mothers with a severe anxiety disorder who are not responding to the recommended SSRIs mentioned above may benefit from a short-term use of benzodiazepines.
 Among these medications, only lorazepam has been recommended for use in perinatal individuals.
 A major complication of using benzodiazepines during the third trimester and close to delivery is that it can cause withdrawal symptoms (eg, irritability, restlessness, and tremors) and signs of intoxication (eg, lethargy, respiratory distress, and hypothermia) in the neonate.
 If the individual has a past or current history of substance misuse/dependence disorder, a short-term use of a second-generation antipsychotic with anxiolytic properties (eg, quetiapine) can be considered.
-However, the prescription of any medication for mothers in the perinatal period must be accompanied by a discussion of the benefits and drawbacks of treatment, as well as the risks of untreated mental illness to the mother, fetus/infant, partner, and other children in the household.
+However, the prescription of any medication for mothers in the perinatal period must be accompanied by a discussion of the benefits and drawbacks of treatment, as well as the risks of untreated mental illness to the mother, fetus or infant, partner, and other children in the household.

 4. Augmenting agents for treatment-resistant depressive and anxiety disorders during pregnancy: Certain second-generation antipsychotics can be considered as augmenting agents only for those who are unresponsive to the interventions described above for severe gestational depression or anxiety.
 If this approach is taken, it must be done with caution given that there is a paucity of RCTs investigating the efficacy and safety of pharmacologic adjuvants for treatment-resistant depression and anxiety among mothers during the perinatal period.
 It is essential that the clinician consults and maintains constant communication with a psychiatrist as the mother continues to receive a second-generation antipsychotic throughout pregnancy in order to prevent any detrimental effects to the mother and their fetus (see Perinatal Use of Psychotropic Medications and Electroconvulsive Therapy).